-Fault Possible cause Remedy Poor fuel quality Check the fuel quality, if necessary change the fuel Engine oil level too low Check the engine oil level, top up if necessary Engine runs with high speed, but no vibration Centrifugal clutch defective Have it checked by qualified expert personnel V-belt torn Replacing the V-belt
+Fault Possible cause Remedy Check the fuel strainer in the carburettor.
+Have it checked by qualified expert personnel.
+Fuel tank empty.
+Check, refill if necessary.
+Poor fuel quality.
+Check the fuel quality, if necessary change the fuel.
+Engine oil level too low.
+Check the engine oil level, top up if necessary.
+Engine runs with high speed, but no vibration.
+Centrifugal clutch defective.
+Have it checked by qualified expert personnel.
+V-belt torn.
+Replace the V-belt.

-9.3 What to do if the engine has flooded
+10.3 What to do if the engine has flooded